"Atlantis" Chicago. 08-06-1994. (First party at Dolton Expo Center). Frankie Bones, Mark Verbos, Jedidah, Apollo.

 DJ Dan

 West coast native DJ Dan has taken his sound all over the U.S. and beyond!
 This wasn’t the first time that Dan played Chicago and it certainly wasn’t his last!
-Dan is known as a solid party DJ and did he bring it this night.
-Hard driving funk with heavy bass lines.
+Dan was known as a solid party DJ and did he bring it this night.
+DJ Dan pioneered what became known as the "West Coast House Sound".
+A psychedelic fusion of House, Breakbeat Dubs and Techno both with his sets and productions.
 There wasn’t a still body in the place when he took over the decks and he kept the energy up during his whole set.

 Derrick Carter